 The mule went most of the way up the mountain, only stopping just under the summit.

-The presence of numerous goal trails showed that shepherds took their flocks almost to the summit.
-We had no map, and decided that the western summit, more prominent, was the high point.
+The presence of numerous goat trails showed that shepherds took their flocks almost to the summit.
+We had no map, and decided that the more prominent western summit was the high point.

 When we got there it was clear that it wasn’t.
 By then it was late in the day, so we descended, tired and disappointed, not only that we hadn’t reached the main summit, but also that the scenery, dry and parched, was so uninteresting.
 There was no water, a regular problem on the high peaks of the Atlas, but we found some snow and melted it.

-The best views were to a huge anticline to the west and down toward into a valley.
+The best views were to a huge anticline to the west and downward into a valley.